- Poor oral health can contribute to other health problems

 People who have priority access to dental care are offered the next available appointment for general care and are not placed on a waiting list.

-Public dental services are provided through the Royal Dental Hospital Melbourne (RDHM) and over 50 integrated and registered community health services across Victoria.
-For contact details for these agencies visit the Dental Health Services .
+Public dental services are provided through the Royal Dental Hospital Melbourne in addition to integrated and registered community health services across Victoria.